msmdev/pyGPCCA/docs/source/acknowledgements.rst

 for the longstanding and productive collaboration in the field of Markov modeling of non-reversible molecular dynamics.
 M. Weber, together with K. Fackeldey, had the original idea to employ Schur vectors instead of eigenvectors in the coarse-graining of non-reversible transition matrices.
-Further, we would like to thank `Fabian Paul`_ for valueable discussions regarding the sorting of Schur vectors and his effort to translate the original Sorting routine for real Schur forms `SRSchur`_ published by `Jan Brandts`_ from MATLAB into `Python code`_,
+Further, we would like to thank `Fabian Paul`_ for valuable discussions regarding the sorting of Schur vectors and his effort to translate the original Sorting routine for real Schur forms `SRSchur`_ published by `Jan Brandts`_ from MATLAB into `Python code`_,
 M. Weber and `Alexander Sikorski`_ for pointing us to `SLEPc`_ for sorted partial Schur decompositions,